SteveJustin1963/tec-SCOPE/README.md

 ![](https://github.com/SteveJustin1963/tec-SCOPE/blob/master/pics/scope-steps1.png)

+## Dedication

+With the blessings of the God and in dedication to my late father, Istvan Jusztin (Stephen Justin), who was born in 1932 in Kiskunfélegyháza, Hungary and passed away in 2000.
+He emigrated to Australia in 1962.
+He developed a passion for astronomy in the late 1940s, when he and his friends built their own 8-inch reflector telescope by hand.
+In 1976, when I was 13 years old, I saw an advertisement on in the back of TV-Week that caught my father's attention.
+It was for Astro Optical in Crows Nest, Sydney, Australia, and it promoted the opportunity to "Make your own telescope!"
+My father and I decided to take on this challenge and spent the next 3 years building a 12.5-inch Fény-Vödör reflector telescope.
+I would like to acknowledge the Kiskunfélegyházi Csillagászati Egyesület, the local astronomy club in Kiskunfélegyháza, for their support and guidance back then.
+Now, 42 years later, I hope to control this old telescope with a TEC-1 single board computer and with MINT and ASM code, and with Stellarium star maps and serial code software, to continue my father's legacy in the field of astronomy which I too now share.

 In this project, we will be developing a system to control a DIY Dobson 200mm F5 telescope in three stages.
 Here's my baby $35 off Gumtree.
 Needs an eyepiece but has a spare 200mm mirror.

 ![image](https://user-images.githubusercontent.com/58069246/210939819-5d845b3c-116c-424e-b404-cfd4097ebc1e.png)